Tropical functions on a skeleton: The main theorem

 For every $s\geq r$ let $\xi_s$ be the image on $\mathbf P^{1,\mathrm{an}}_F$ of the Shilov point of the closed $\mathbb F$-disc with center $\alpha$ and radius $s$.
 If $s>r$ there exists $\beta_s$ in $F$ with $\abs{\alpha-\beta_s}\leq s$, and $\xi_s$ is the Shilov point of the closed $F$-disc with center $\beta_s$ and radius $s$; but as far as $\xi_r$ is concerned, it is the Shilov point of an affinoid domain $V$ of $\mathbb P^{1, \mathrm{an}}_F$ without rational point.

 Let $v$ be a rigid point of $V$.
 It corresponds to an element $\omega$ of $\mathbb F$ algebraic over $F$ and whose distance to $F$ is equal to $r$ and not achieved.
 Therefore the extension $F(\omega)$ has defect over $F$, which forces its degree to be divisible by $p$.
-Otherwise said, $[\mathscr H(v):F]$ is divisible by $p$.
+In other words, $[\mathscr H(v):F]$ is divisible by $p$.

 In particular if $f$ is any non-zero element of $F(T)$, the divisor of $f|_V$ has degree divisible by $p$, so that there exists some $s>r$ such that the slope of $\log \abs f$ on $(\xi_r,\xi_s)$ is divisible by $p$.